Radio-Source/new_gr-radio_astro/README.md

 ---------------------
 1st ! you have and SDR working on your computer with dedicated software, like sdrsharp for example !

-Download and install Python 3.12 https://www.python.org/downloads/windows/
+Download and install Python 3.12 or 3.13 https://www.python.org/downloads/windows/

 Download and install radioconda (Gnuradio for Windows) https://github.com/ryanvolz/radioconda